baredfangs/baredfangs/README.md

 not good at socialising + inconsistent activity cuz i tend to get busy, sorry in advanced ><;

-dni zionists proship . generally js dont be weird
+dni zionists, proship . generally js dont be weird